 穩如太山盤腿座 Seated in lotus posture firm as Mount Tai,

-貫定乾坤李老君 Old Lord Li thoroughly resolves the male and female elements.
+貫定乾坤李老君 Old Lord Li thoroughly resolves male and female aspects.